slowernews/wisdom-tldr/README.md

 > *'Strategy requires thought; tactics require observation.' -- Max Euwe*

-CHALLENGE: don't overthink.
-Some people get paralyzed by analysis.
+CHALLENGE: some people get paralyzed by overthinking.

 > *'Don’t think too much, you’ll create a problem that wasn’t there in the first place.'*